Poppy Seed Lemon Banana Bread

 How to freeze this lemon banana bread

-The unglazed version of this poppy seed lemon banana bread freezes really well.
-It can be frozen whole or sliced, with small pieces of parchment between the slices to keep them from sticking.
-Store it in an air-tight container or wrap it in parchment paper and place it in a freezer bag.
+The unglazed bread freezes really well.
+It can be frozen whole or sliced, with small pieces of parchment between slices to prevent sticking.
 It will keep in the freezer for up to three months.
-Thaw it at room temperatures before using it and glaze it the day of.
+Thaw it at room temperature before enjoying it, and glaze it the day of.

 Ingredients